Feature Space Exploration For Planning Initial Benthic AUV Surveys: Related Work

 \section{Related Work}

 Robotic information gathering is path planning where the goal is to maximise an information reward.
-The need to autonomously explore the environment is multidisciplinary and promotes many unique applications. \textcite{Das2013} use the uncertainty estimate of a Gaussian Process (GP) classifier to direct an AUV to informative areas when tracking algal blooms.
-In the field of active perception, \textcite{Sheinin2016} coordinate the paths of both a camera and a light source to optimise the lighting over the target environment. \textcite{Patten2018} utilise Monte Carlo Tree Search (MCTS) and a GP regression to plan where a robot should collect more information, in order to classify objects using a laser scanner.
+The need to autonomously explore an environment is multidisciplinary while promoting many unique applications, including tracking biological hotspots with AUVs \citep{Das2013}, space exploration \citep{Arora2019} and active perception and illumination \citep{Sheinin2016}.

 Traditionally, most robotic path planners would operate on discrete spaces, with the robot's environment decomposed into a grid.
 However, these approaches do not scale well to large or highly-dimensional environments, as the search space becomes too large.
-Sampling-based planners such as Rapidly-exploring Random Tree (RRT*) \cite{Karaman2011} are able to operate in large and highly-dimensional environments while generating fast and usable solutions.
+Sampling-based planners such as Probabalistic Road Maps (PRM) \citep{Kavraki1996} and Rapidly-exploring Random Trees \citep{Karaman2011} are able to operate in large and highly-dimensional environments while generating fast and usable solutions.
+More recently, Monte-Carlo Tree Search planners have become popular, buoyed by the success of the go-playing algorithm, AlphaGO \citep{Silver2016a}.

-\textcite{Hollinger2014} propose three information gathering algorithms, RIG-Roadmap, RIG-Tree and RIG-Graph, that incrementally plan paths to maximise information given a budget constraint.
+\citet{Hollinger2014} propose three information gathering algorithms; Rapidly-exploring Information Gathering (RIG)-Roadmap, RIG-Tree and RIG-Graph.
+These algorithms incrementally plan paths to maximise information given a budget constraint.
 RIG-Tree, which is based on RRT*, was shown to be the most effective.
-These algorithms were designed to be adaptable for different information goals by changing the reward function.
+These algorithms were designed to be adaptable for different information goals by changing the reward function. \citet{Jadidi2019} use a RIG-Tree based planner to guide a robot to efficiently map a spatial field using a GP (Gaussian Process), where the reward function is derived from mutual information.
+They developed stopping criteria to allow planning to finish when the map is deemed to be sufficiently explored.
+This highlights the adaptability of RIG-Tree based planners to different information objectives.

+MCTS-based information gathering planners provide an effective balance between exploration and exploitation, by using the UCT (Upper Confidence Bound 1 applied to Trees)\citep{Kocsis2006} to select promising nodes for expansion. \citet{Chen2019} propose a multi-objective extension of the MCTS search process to optimise over multiple, possibly competing, objectives.
+This planner is utilised to plan AUV paths that maximise visiting environmental hotspots, such as algal blooms.
+To improve the operating utility in risk-prone environments, \citet{Ayton2019} extends MCTS by adding a constraint to minimise risk in the formulated plan.
+These examples show the versatility of MCTS-based informative path planners.